 If you want more clarification regarding the difference between fungal acne and other types of acne, we highly recommend you consult with a dermatologist.

-It is important to know the different types of acne because this would help you identify what treatments you should be using on your skin.
+It is important to know the different types of acne because this would help you identify what treatments you should be using on your skin, as advised by your doctor.
 Remember that fungal acne is different from other types of acne and would therefore require different types of treatments.
 It would also be better to have your skin checked by a dermatologist if, despite interventions, your acne problem is not resolving.